apache/royale-docs/welcome/what-is-royale.md

 Libraries can be included in Royale projects.
 These are included as SWC files.
 The SWC files need to be compiled using Royale, but much open source ActionScript code can be compiled with little or no work for Royale.

 ## It's a framework
 You might compare Royale to React, Angular or Vue.
-Royale gives you the building blocks to create complex Javascript applications using both declarative and imperative code.
+Royale gives you the building blocks to create complex JavaScript applications using both declarative and imperative code.
 Royale differs from most frameworks in that it's very un-opinionated about **how** you build your apps.
 How you control state is up to you.
 Royale is also laser focused on performance.
 Read about [PAYG](features/payg) and [Beads](features/strands-and-beads) to learn more about the solutions we take to common problems.

 Royale tries to be as close to "vanilla" code as possible while giving you the tools you need when and where you need them.